QubesOS/qubes-doc/external/troubleshooting/wireless-troubleshooting.md

 Automatically reloading drivers on suspend/resume
 -------------------------------------------------

-If reloading the driver (which resets the hardware into a known-state) resolves your issue when done manually, you can have Qubes automatically un/reload them on suspend & resume by listing the relevant modules in `/rw/config/suspend-module-blacklist`.
+If reloading the driver (which resets the hardware into a known-state) resolves your issue when done manually, you can have PedOS automatically un/reload them on suspend & resume by listing the relevant modules in `/rw/config/suspend-module-blacklist`.

 In the above example, it would look like this: